Verónica (2017 Spanish film): Plot

 Verónica draws protective Viking symbols for the kids, only for the demon to destroy them.
-She tries to help Lucia when the spirit chokes her, but Lucia says it was Verónica who was choking her.
+She intervenes when the spirit chokes Lucia, only to learn that she herself choking Lucia.
 Verónica wakes up to find that she's on her first period.
 As she scrubs her mattress, she finds burn marks on the underside.
 She also finds on each of the kids' mattresses a large burn mark in the shape of a human body.
 Sister Death tells Verónica that she used to see dark spirits when she was younger, and intentionally blinded herself in an unsuccessful attempt to stop the visions.
-Verónica can force the spirits to leave by doing right what she did wrong as it is important to say goodbye to the spirit at the end of a séance.
+Verónica reads in an occult magazine that she can force the spirits to leave by doing right what she did wrong as it is important to say goodbye to the spirit at the end of a séance.
 Verónica asks Rosa and Diana to hold another séance, but they refuse.
-Rosa reveals that at the séance, Verónica whispered that she herself would die in five days.
+Rosa reveals that at the séance, Verónica whispered that she herself would die in three days.

 Desperate, Verónica decides to hold the séance with her siblings.
-She has Antoñito draw the protective symbols on the walls, but he flips to the wrong page and instead draws symbols of invocation.
-When she tells the spirit to say goodbye, it refuses.
+She has Antoñito draw the protective symbols on the walls, but he incorrectly copies the symbols of invocation.
+During the séance, they have to repeatedly sing a melody and decide on the advertising jingle for "Centella," the only song they all know.
+When Verónica tells the spirit to say goodbye, it refuses.
 She calls the police and escapes with her siblings.
 However, she sees that she is not actually holding Antoñito but had imagined it.
 Her brother is actually hiding in a closet.
 She finds him but he won't go with her.
 Verónica looks at herself in the mirror and sees the demon, realizing she has been possessed by the demon the entire time, and had been harming her siblings under its control.
 She attempts to end the possession by slitting her own throat but is prevented by the demon.
 The police enter to find her being attacked by an invisible force and passing out.
 The medics carry her and Antoñito out while a shaken detective observes the scene.
 As the detective watches a photograph of Verónica suddenly catch fire, he is informed that she has died.

-Five years later in 1996, he reports of unexplained paranormal activity having occurred in Madrid.
+In his official report, he mentions unexplained paranormal activity having occurred in the house.
 It is explained that the movie is based on the true events of the first police report in Spain where a police officer certifies having witnessed paranormal activity.